 A study of the major processes involved in the origin, transport and deposition of marine and non-marine clastic, carbonate and evaporite sediments.
 Covers the principles of sedimentation, environmental analysis, marine and non-marine depositional systems and facies models.
 Basic stratigraphic principles are introduced.
-Prerequisite: ESCI 100 or 170.
+Prerequisite: ESCI 171, 172.
 Three credits and lab.